Research and consultancy

 LJMU Maritime Centre’s 360° ship simulator can be configured for research purposes into bridge operations, testing the feasibility of proposed harbour facilities prior to construction and identifying limiting factors for entry to, or departure from, a port in difficult conditions.

 Research and development

-In addition to using the ship simulator for research purposes mentioned above, the simulator has also been used to model the Twelve Quays ro-ro ferry terminal allowing shipmasters and river pilots to practice berthing under a variety of conditions.
+In addition to using the ship simulator for the research purposes mentioned above, the simulator has also been used to model the Twelve Quays ro-ro ferry terminal, allowing shipmasters and river pilots to practice berthing under a variety of conditions.

-More recent research has included the impact on navigation of the Gwynt-y-Mor wind farm and use of the simulator to investigate FPSO (Floating Production Storage and Offloading) operations.
+- The impact on navigation of the Gwynt-y-Mor wind farm and use of the simulator to investigate Floating Production Storage and Offloading (FPSO) operations

-For any further enquiries relevant to bespoke training or research work, please email us on email@example.com
+For any further enquiries relevant to bespoke training or research work, please email firstname.lastname@example.org.